MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantPreAuthSettings.md

 ```
 This example disables pre auth for the tenant overall, but it has overlapping settings in the allow list.
 The first setting says that none of the apps are allowed to use pre auth for the Download and Embed features.
 The second setting says that the app with id 11111111-1111-1111-1111-111111111111 is allowed to use pre auth for all features.

-In this case, pre auth will still be allowed in the Download and Embed features for the app with id 11111111-1111-1111-1111-111111111111 even though we said that no apps can use preauth for those features.
-This is because the second allow list setting overwrites the first allow list setting (see the note in the description).
+In this case, pre auth will be allowed for all features including Download and Embed for the app with id 11111111-1111-1111-1111-111111111111 even though we said that no apps can use preauth for those two features.
+This happens because the second allow list setting overwrites the first allow list setting (see the second note in the description).

+If you swapped the order of the allow list settings, pre auth will no longer be allowed for the Download and Embed features for the app with id 11111111-1111-1111-1111-111111111111.
+But all other features should still be allowed to continue using pre auth for that app.

 ## PARAMETERS